Galleria Vittorio Emanuele II – Milan, Italy

 Best Time to Visit

-• Late afternoon for lively energy and warm light
+• Late afternoon for warm, golden tones and lively energy

-• Evenings if you want to see the dome beautifully illuminated
+• Evenings to see the dome beautifully illuminated

 How Long to Spend

-Plan for 20–40 minutes, depending on whether you’re browsing shops or stopping for a coffee or gelato.
+Plan for 20–40 minutes, depending on whether you’re browsing shops, taking photos, or stopping for a coffee or gelato.
+The Galleria is compact but full of details, so even a short visit feels rewarding.

 How to Get There